jkvargas/russimp/README.md

 ## Helping

-You are very welcome to help with development, being compiling it on windows or a mac.
-Adding a feature, fixing a problem or just refactoring.
+You are very welcome to help with development, adding a feature, fixing a problem or just refactoring.
 Try to do it with tests =)

+We need help to compile it on windows and on mac.

 # Requirements